 How to Watch or Stream Upcoming Events – Gadget Clock

-And let’s not forget the women’s figure skating short program performances from earlier on Tuesday.
-Team USA’s Alysa Liu, Mariah Bell and Karen Chen all advanced to the top 25.
-They will be competing for podium positions in women’s free skating on Thursday.

-Wednesday includes a number of medal events, beginning with the women’s gold medal hockey game, which will feature the U.S. vs. Canada.
+Many countries have enjoyed athletic success in Beijing, including Norway with 35 medals as of Saturday morning — an Olympic record 15 of which are gold.

+ROC, Canada and Team USA trail Norway in the overall medal count.
+Will the overall standings change much over the final 24 hours?

-Here are all of the big events to look out for as we shift from Wednesday night to Thursday morning at the 2022 Winter Games:
+Here are all of the best Olympic events to look forward to as the schedule shifts to Day 16 — Saturday night and Sunday morning in the United States — at the 2022 Winter Games.

-There are six medal events taking place today on Day 13, beginning with the women’s gold medal hockey game.
-The U.S. will battle their Canadian rivals for the fourth time in a row.
-Team USA seeks their second consecutive gold, after beating Canada 3-2 in a shootout during the 2018 Games.
-The game will air at 11:10 p.m.
+There are five medal events taking place today on Day 16, beginning with the women’s gold medal curling competition.
+Japan will battle Great Britain beginning at 8:05 p.m.
+EST.

+The mixed team parallel slalom competition for alpine skiing was rescheduled from Friday to Saturday and will begin at 8 p.m.
 EST.

 #Watch #Stream #Upcoming #Events #NBC #York